 16 May 2018

-Some familiar faces will be appearing on our TV screens on Monday evening celebrating the NHS in the year of its 70th anniversary.
+Some familiar faces will be appearing on our TV screens tonight celebrating the NHS in the year of its 70th anniversary.

 ITV cameras were given access to Barnet Hospital earlier this month to speak to staff about their work and their experience of the NHS.

-Some of the interviews are planned for broadcast during a special programme called the ‘NHS Heroes Awards’, which is due to air on Monday 21 May at 8.30pm, hosted by Paul O’Grady.
+Some of the interviews are planned for broadcast during a special programme called the ‘NHS Heroes Awards’, which is due to air tonight at 8.30pm, hosted by Paul O’Grady.

 The programme will celebrate the inspirational work of NHS staff who devote their lives to caring for people when they are at their most vulnerable and bringing hope where there is despair.